ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ::: tab ipfs-cli id="add-ipfs-cli"

-1. In a new session, navigate to the directory you wish to add a file from.
+1. In a new session, navigate to the directory from which you wish to add a file.
 You can also specify the file path when using the cli to add a file.
-1. The daemon uses an `ADD` method to request data from IPFS; `jsipfs add`.
+2. The daemon uses an `ADD` method to request data from IPFS; `jsipfs add`.
 We will use a test file called `test.txt` to add through the jsipfs daemon.

     ```bash
     jsipfs add ./test.txt
     ```

-1. You should obtain a result that verifies the file was added and returns the CID:
+3. You should obtain a result that verifies the file was added and returns the CID:

     ```shell
     added QmWcYcWY5vdDzBcAoLo3rYXQ2tLkjzu57vEePCvyhuwZRi test.txt
     ```

-1. The file has been added to the IPFS network and has given the file a CID.
+4. The file has been added to the IPFS network and has given the file a CID.
 You can share this CID with anyone, and they can use it on their IPFS node to obtain the content you uploaded.
-1. To view the file contents, navigate to the [webui](http://127.0.0.1:5002/webui) and provide the CID on the search bar.
+5. To view the file contents, navigate to the [webui](http://127.0.0.1:5002/webui) and provide the CID on the search bar.
 The UI will provide the file contents, similar to the following:

 ![](../../images/jsipfs-add-webui.png)